Prince and Princess of Wales appear ‘relaxed’ at Royal Variety Performance

 “We talked about Charlotte.
 Her Royal Highness we talked about Charlotte’s piano playing, I’m sure she’s good.

-“Her Royal Highness said to me that she said to Princess Charlotte to say ‘hey, look, if you practice a lot you can be like him.’
+“Her Royal Highness said to me that she said to Princess Charlotte to say ‘hey, look, if you practise a lot you can be like him.’

 “So I’m happy to be helpful a little bit.
 It’s really funny, I was like, wow, I’m sure she will do well at the piano.
-I think she is practicing.
+I think she is practising.

 He said that they discussed the acoustics in The Royal Albert Hall, and added: “I played two shows last week, it’s always great to play here.